pika-hu-zz/udacityfullstack-logsanalysis/README.md

 ## Setup

-> Assuming you have Python3, Vagrant, and VitualBox already installed
+> Assuming you have Python3, PostgreSQL, Vagrant, and VitualBox already installed

 1. Clone this repository
 2. Download the *newsdata.sql* from Udacity and move both *newsdata.sql* and *generate-report.py* (from cloned repository) into the vagrant directory within your VM